Inheritance Tax Solicitors

 Smith Partnership's dedicated wills and inheritance team offers specialist legal advice regarding every aspect of estate and Inheritance Tax planning.
 Whatever the complexity of your estate or financial affairs may be, our estate solicitors are on hand to increase its benefit to you and your family.
 Contact our friendly team today to find out more.

 Inheritance Tax is a form of taxation charged over the value of your estate upon your passing.
 In most cases, the assets you leave behind (including any money, property or possessions) will be subject to Inheritance Tax if their value exceeds the threshold known as the 'nil-rate band' (or the additional ‘residence nil-rate band’ if applicable).
-The nil-rate band threshold stands at £325,000 during the 2020-21 tax year, and the residence nil-rate band at £175,000.
+The nil-rate band threshold currently stands at £325,000, and the residence nil-rate band at £175,000.

 There are several ways in which to minimise the amount of Inheritance Tax you will be expected to pay, and making effective use of them can provide significant tax savings depending on what your estate is worth.
 These include: